FeelTrainCoop/shortcut/server/README.md

 Please refer to [the wiki](https://github.com/FeelTrainCoop/shortcut/wiki) instead.
 This README will soon be updated to reflect the current state of the project.

-# tal-server
+# shortcut-server
 A node/express server that
-- serves a single page application ("tal-client")
+- serves a single page application ("shortcut-client")
 - provides an API for handling social authentication for the client.
 Currently Twitter and Facebook are supported.
 - provides web hooks for updating individual episodes and the list of available episodes
 - ensures that only authorized requests can access episode data